Your questions answered

 In addition to discussing safe gun storage options at home, clinicians can guide parents through having these conversations with other parents.
 Before their children go to another home to play, parents and caregivers can ask about unlocked firearms along with any other safety questions they might ask.
 They can say, “Is there an unlocked gun in your house?,” making clear that this is a safety question and avoiding passing judgment.
 If the answer is yes, the parent or caregiver can talk about his or her concerns and see if the firearm owner is willing to store the firearms safely.
 Parents should not let their children play where there are firearms that are not safely stored.

 The BulletPoints team is happy to present on clinical strategies for preventing firearm injury to groups of clinicians, medical trainees, and medical educators.
-Currently, we are not giving in-person presentations, but we are available to give talks via videoconferencing.
+Currently, we are available to give talks via videoconferencing, and in some cases, we are available for in-person presentations.
 Please email us at firstname.lastname@example.org for further information.

 Knowing what a firearm is, what they look like, and how they vary can inform your conversations with patients who have firearms in their homes and help reduce risk.